KartikkAhuja/Movie-recommender-system/README.md

 Created a recommendation engine that utilizes these similarities to provide personalized movie recommendations based on a given movie.

-Tech stack and libraries- Python, Word2Vec, Tensorflow
+Tech stack and libraries- Python, Word2Vec